-Apply for an Inland Revenue Department (IRD) Number – You’ll need this before you can start work.
+Apply for an Inland Revenue Department (IRD) Number – You’ll need this before you can start working on your New Zealand work visa.
 Your IRD is basically the equivalent of your social security number and you can apply for it online here.
 It’ll be sent to you within two days by email/text or 12 days by mail after you apply.

 You’ll need to bring your passport, your IRD, and proof of a physical address (any hostel or hotel address will do).
 I opened an account with ANZ (Australia New Zealand Bank) since they don’t require a minimum, and they are one of the bigger banks located throughout the country that has good reviews.

-Get yourself a prepaid sim card – It’s a good idea to have a way for people to contact you, especially if you’re applying for jobs.
+Get yourself a prepaid sim card – It’s a good idea to have a way for people to contact you, especially if you’re on a New Zealand holiday work visa and applying for jobs.
 Make sure your phone is unlocked before you arrive, or you’ll have to figure out a way to unlock it or purchase a phone once you get over to New Zealand.

 I originally used Telecom phone service, but after a horrible customer service experience that left me in tears (it was a rough day), I vowed to never use them again.
 I immediately switched to 2Degrees Mobile and I was so pleased about the customer service I had every time I went in to top up or ask a question.